 Everyone who comes to share the work gets hands-on experience and advice from one of the world’s great rosarians, Gregg Lowery, our curator.
 He will send you home after each morning’s work with precious knowledge to take back to your own garden, as a thank-you.

 The spring and early summer display is a wonderful time to be able to work among our beauties, so please consider coming to join us soon.
 There is never really an end to the show, though, and you will enjoy the experience whenever you can come.
 An email to the address: email@example.com to confirm your plans will help us to prepare for making best use of your time.
 Please do come!

 P.S.
 If you have any questions or thoughts, please drop me a note and I’ll get right back to you.

-Each month we organize two ‘Dirt Days’ for those who would like to volunteer in the care of the rose collection.
+Each month we organize two “Dirt Day” gatherings for those who would like to volunteer in the care of the rose collection.
 Dirt Days take place at the current site of the collection:

 3003 Pleasant Hill Rd., Sebastopol, CA 95472

 Dirt Days for 2019 have begun!

 Below is the schedule of our volunteer days in the garden in Sebastopol.
-We call these ‘Dirt Days’ and they run the gamut from weeding to potting and mulching.
-Dirt Days begin at 10 am, we work until about 1 pm then break for lunch.
+We call these “Dirt Days” and they run the gamut from weeding to potting, planting to mulching.
+Dirt Days begin at 10 am; we work until about 1 pm, then break for lunch.
 Some brave souls continue in the afternoon.

 —Gregg Lowery, Curator